JonnoFTW/pyramid_mongodb2/README.md

 Pyramid Mongodb
 ===============

 A simple library to integrate mongodb into your pyramid application.
-Integrates with [pyramid_mongodb2_debugtoolbar](https://pypi.org/project/pyramid_mongodb2_debugtoolbar/).
+Comes with a debugtoolbar.

 Features
 --------

 * Supports multiple databases
 * Configuration only setup
-* Integrated debugtoolbar
+* Integrated debugtoolbar with:
+  * Shows db response times
+  * `explain()` for cursor results
+  * Connection information
+  * Database and collection stats
 * Avoids recreating and closing `MongoClient` on every request.

 Setup